N+ Univision: Programming

-Noticiero Univision
+Noticiero N+ Univision

-The network's flagship newscast, Noticiero Univision, is a traditional evening news program that provides a general rundown of the day's news headlines, with more of a bent towards stories occurring in Latin America and, domestically, news stories and issues of utmost importance to Hispanic and Latino Americans.
+The network's flagship newscast, Noticiero N+ Univision, is a traditional evening news program that provides a general rundown of the day's news headlines, with more of a bent towards stories occurring in Latin America and, domestically, news stories and issues of utmost importance to Hispanic and Latino Americans.
 Because of this, reports focusing on immigration and diplomatic relations with Latin America are regularly highlighted on the program, in addition to issues relating to government, healthcare and economic issues.
 The main early-evening broadcast of the program is currently co-anchored by Jorge Ramos and Maria Elena Salinas (who have shared those duties since 1986, a departure from the traditional single-anchor format used by the evening newscasts of its English language competitors ABC, NBC and CBS), and Félix de Bedout and Arantxa Loizaga on weekend evenings.
 The program is on equal footing with the English language newscasts ratings-wise in urban areas with a large Hispanic population, often being the top network newscast in areas such as New York City, Chicago, Los Angeles, San Francisco, San Antonio, Dallas, Houston, Tulsa, Oklahoma City, Philadelphia, Indianapolis, South Bend, Cleveland, Atlanta, Nashville, Washington, D.C., Denver, Phoenix, Tucson, Raleigh, Minneapolis, Boston, Salt Lake City, Sacramento, San Diego, Las Vegas, Orlando, Tampa and Miami.

-A secondary late-night edition of the program, Noticiero Univision: Edición Nocturna ("Univision News: Evening Edition"), airs nightly at 11:30 p.m.
+A secondary late-night edition of the program, Noticiero N+ Univision: Edición Nocturna ("N+ Univision News: Evening Edition"), airs nightly at 11:30 p.m.
 Eastern and Pacific Time (with a rebroadcast at 4:30 a.m. local time).
 The program – which is one of only two traditional national newscasts among the major U.S. broadcast networks (alongside Hechos on competitor Azteca) that airs in a late-evening time slot – maintains a similar format to the early-evening edition, with more of a focus on major news headlines; however, the program utilizes separate anchors from the early broadcast for the weeknight editions.
 From 1999 to 2011, the late-evening newscast was known as Noticiero Univision Ultima Hora, maintaining an in-depth, investigative focus anchored by Enrique Gratas.